nelmio/NelmioApiDocBundle/CONTRIBUTING.md

 too.
 This is used to "clean" your Pull Request before merging it (we don't want commits such as `fix tests`, `fix 2`, `fix 3`, etc.).

+Also, while creating your Pull Request on GitHub, you MUST write a description which gives the context and/or explains why you are creating it.

 Thank you!